 Truffle Huntress dogs are specifically trained to detect mature edible truffle species those which are deliciously ripe and ready for harvest.
 We perform Truffle Surveys providing identification of fertile host trees in both cultivated Truffle Orchards (Truffiere’s) as well as native truffle patches.
-We have successfully unearthed cultivated and wild truffles in Washington, Oregon and our home state of California.
-In addition to “hound found” truffles we can provide soil and root sample collection for field and laboratory analysis.

 As truffle farmers ourselves we are committed to respecting and honoring your property and investment.
 To that end, we practice bio security controls to protect against contamination and introduction of competitive species and we utilize mycorrhizal friendly soil reconstitution procedures during digs.
 It is our objective to safeguard your success with our time tested knowledge and understanding of truffle production and harvest.
 We want to share with you the expertise that you need to realize your truffle filled dreams!
 For additional information about our services, fees, resources and schedule Check Out Our Contact Page!